Charlotte Russe - History of Charlotte Russe

 © copyright 2004 by Linda Stradley - United States Copyright TX 5-900-517- All rights reserved.
 This web site may not be reproduced in whole or in part without permission and appropriate credit given.
 If you use any of the history information contained below for research in writing a magazine or newspaper article, school work or college research, and/or television show production, you must give a reference to the author, Linda Stradley, and to the web site What's Cooking America.

-A cake is which the mold is lined with sponge fingers (Ladyfingers) and filled with a custard.
+Charlotte Russe is a cake that the mold is lined with sponge fingers (Ladyfingers) and filled with a custard.
 Sometimes cake or bread slices are used in place of the Ladyfingers.
 It is served cold with whipped cream.

 Charlotte is a corruption of the Old English word charlyt meaning a "dish of custard."
 There is a lot of doubt surrounding the origins of the name "charlotte."
 Meat dishes that were known as charlets were popular in the 15th century.